drug-design/course/docs/chapters/adme-properties.md

 #### Cell Membrane Architecture

-The architecture of the cell membrane is made of a phospholipid bilayer in which the lipidic hydrophilic polar heads rise   out, and the hydrophobic tails form the core of the membrane.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/cell-membrane-architecture-eb072ebe'><i class='fa fa-play' aria-hidden='true'></i></button>The architecture of the cell membrane is made of a phospholipid bilayer in which the lipidic hydrophilic polar heads rise   out, and the hydrophobic tails form the core of the membrane.
 The tightly-packed phospholipid region contains various proteins and cholesterol molecules.
 Some proteins span across the entire membrane creating aqueous channels and pores.

 === "Phospholipid "